Thieso/SmartSnake/README.md

 ## Genetic algorithm

+The parameters than can be varied by the genetic algorithm are the weights of the neural network.
 The algorithm uses roulette wheel selection to select individuals as parents.
 The parents produce children by single point crossover and mutations.
 The parents make up the first half of the individuals in the next generation and the children make up the second half.
 This ensures that well performing parents remain in the population even when their children perform poorly.

 ## Fitness function